2018/19 Season Features North American Premiere of Anna Karenina

 The beloved holiday classic, The Nutcracker, choreographed by James Kudelka, with sets and costumes by Santo Loquasto and lighting by Jennifer Tipton, sold out for the past three seasons and returns for 26 performances in 2018.

-Paquita & Apollo & The Sea Above, The Sky Below
+Apollo & Night & The Sea Above, The Sky Below & Paquita

 March 1 – 3 and 20 – 21, 2019

-Originally created in 1846, Paquita dazzles with the panache and exoticism of 19th-century classicism and is a breathtaking example of technique.
 George Balanchine’s 1928 ballet, Apollo, almost singlehandedly established a new aesthetic that brought the language of classical ballet into a modern context, merging the past with the future in a way that would alter the conception of ballet forever.
+Julia Adam created Night for San Francisco Ballet in 2000, a contemporary odyssey into one woman’s nocturnal dreams.
 Choreographic Associate Robert Binet’s pas de trois The Sea Above, The Sky Below captivated audiences when it was performed at the 2017 MAD HOT BALLET Gala.
+Originally created in 1846, Paquita dazzles with the panache and exoticism of 19th-century classicism and is a breathtaking example of technique.

 Alice’s Adventures in Wonderland